boazbk/tcs/lec_03a_computing_every_function.md

 Y[0] = LOOKUP_1(Z[0],Z[1],X[5])
 ```
 (Note that since we call this function with $(x_0,x_1,x_2,x_3,i_0,i_1)$, the inputs `x_4` and `x_5` correspond to  $i_0$ and $i_1$.)
-We can obtain  an actual "sugar free" NAND program of at most $12$ lines  by replacing the calls to `LOOKUP_1` by an appropriate copy of the program above.
+We can obtain  an actual "sugar free" NAND-CIRC program of at most $12$ lines  by replacing the calls to `LOOKUP_1` by an appropriate copy of the program above.

 We can generalize this to compute $LOOKUP_3$ using two invocations of $LOOKUP_2$ and one invocation of $LOOKUP_1$.
 That is, given input $x=(x_0,\ldots,x_7)$ and $i=(i_0,i_1,i_2)$ for $LOOKUP_3$, if the most significant bit of the index $i_2$ is $0$, then the output of $LOOKUP_3$ will equal $LOOKUP_2(x_0,x_1,x_2,x_3,i_0,i_1)$, while if this index $i_2$ is $1$ then the output will be $LOOKUP_2(x_4,x_5,x_6,x_7,i_0,i_1)$, meaning that the following pseudocode can compute $LOOKUP_3$,